Community Rejuvenation Jailbreak

 Landing in Verdure City

-Pi piloted the ship down to Rodia to the city of Verdure, built upon a giant mushroom.
+Pi piloted the ship down to Rodia to the city of Verdure, which was built upon a giant mushroom.
 The mushroom looked colossal and impressive with buildings and streets built on its cap and stem.
-However, it also looked as if it was dying.
-Part from its edge were turning grey and brown crumbling off.
+However, it also looked as if it was dying as they spotted parts of its edges were turning grey and brown, and crumbling off.
 According to their mission, they were supposed to meet Councilman Soom at the Verdure Greenery Hall.

 The Knowledge landed on a pad.